j3parker/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 * `protocol` - The protocol being used
 * `endpoint` - The full endpoint to send data to (SQS ARN, HTTP(S) URL, Application ARN, SMS number, etc.)
 * `arn` - The ARN of the subscription stored as a more user-friendly property
+* `owner` - The AWS Account ID of the SNS topic owner

 ## Import